Gordon Pirret, Managing Director of UK-based company International Petroleum Products Ltd (IPP), connected with me via LinkedIn.

 Insulation is more than just a construction process, or set of materials… it is key that installers, buyers, stockists, designers and any one embarking on fitting installation have full knowledge of why insulation is needed, what the best materials are, and where they are best fitted in the building.
 There are so many elements to the insulation process, and IPP has the know-how, so my strategy was to share IPP’s expert knowledge, by making this available as ‘Insulation Education’.

-Main Activity & Results:
+Main Activity and Results:

 - Industry publications recognize IPP as industry experts, and this has been re-enforced with key articles relaying their knowledge to readers.
 For Example, ABC&D Magazine, and an article called ‘Cracking the Codes’.